 Form WC-2 is used to commence income benefits for permanent partial disability or to change classification of income benefits to permanent partial disability benefits.
-The conditions which entitle an employee to permanent partial disability income benefits include all of the following:
+Permanent partial disability is defined as disability partial in character but permanent in quality resulting from loss or loss of use of body members or from the partial loss of use of the employee's body.